What is Dredging – History, Importance And Effects

 Related Read: Mastering Ship’s Navigation

 This method utilizes water injection technology, which injects large amounts of water using nozzles attached to a horizontal jet bar powered by pressurized pumps.
 As the water spray from the nozzle hits the water bed, it fluidizes the sediments, making them loose.
-This loose sediment near the channel bed flows down to the deeper areas due to natural current.
+This loose sediment near the channel bed flows down to the deeper areas due to natural currents.

 dredging vessel

-Different types of dredging ships
+Different types of Dredging Ships

 As per the classification of the dredger, they can be further classified into different types: